-Mining workers in particular can be exposed to dust particles that differ in chemical composition, such as lead, cadmium and arsenic, crystalline silica and asbestos.
+Mining workers, in particular, can be exposed to dust particles that differ in chemical composition, such as lead, cadmium and arsenic, crystalline silica and asbestos.

 The now improved implementation of controls should help to reduce workers’ exposure to dust and subsequently reduce if not eliminate related occupational diseases within the mining industry.
-However, there is always room for improvement.

-When it comes to removing dust, in contrast to using compressed air, which can be very dangerous, blower-driven air has been shown to provide a safe and highly effective means of removing fibres, dust and water from people, surfaces and environments.
+When it comes to removing dust, in contrast to using compressed air, which can be very dangerous, blower-driven air has been shown to provide a safer and highly effective means of removing fibres, dust and water from people, surfaces and environments.

-Personnel Cleaning Station and Cleaning Booth applications include:
+Personnel Cleaning Booth applications include: